MingmChen/nn-hearing/README.md

 # Training a Neural Network to Hear With a Cochlear Implant

 A small experiment that uses TensorFlow to train a convolutional neural network (CNN) on speaker voices.
-Training is done with .wav files with 2-3 seconds of a person talking, and again with the same speaker voices "vocoded" to simulate hearing with a cochlear implant.
+Training is done with .wav files with 2-3 seconds of a person talking, and again with the same speaker voices distorted to simulate deafened hearing.

 The unmodified and vocoded sound files are contained in the [Clear](Clear) and [Vocoded](Vocoded) directories, respectively.
 Loadsound scripts parse these files into a pickled dataset, and the cnn scripts load that data set to train the CNN and evaluate its accuracy of recognizing speaker voices.